williamtong/TILDA_defect_classification/README.md

 2. Build a model that will identify the defects in each image.
 (4-class).
 This will help in the manufacturing process to diagnose problems in their production line.

 <h3>OVERVIEW OF DATA</h3>
-1. The data is massively imbalanced, with 90.5% if the images being in the “good” class.
+1. The data is massively imbalanced, with 90.5% of the images being in the “good” class.
 <p><img src='./TILDA-defect-classific/images/introduction/pop_dist_all_samples.png' width="800"><p>
 <p><img src='./TILDA-defect-classific/images/introduction/pop_dist_defects.png' width="800"><p>